patternplate/patternplate/packages/render-react/README.md

 * Powerful search and meta data system

-This is the contributor documentation for `@patternplate/render-react` For user configuration see [patternplate.github.io](https://patternplate.github.io)
+This is the contributor documentation for `@patternplate/render-react` For user docs see [patternplate.github.io](https://patternplate.github.io)

 ## About @patternplate/render-react